 Wait, what?
 Yes, seriously – furniture in the Arista is NOT nailed down, which means the room setup you saw when you toured the hotel need not be the one you settle on for your own wedding.

 Take the advice of the Arista's staff on this one - the best ballroom orientation depends on which vendors you're using, how many guests you're having and - of course - your own taste.
-Don't be afraid to try new things here, as long as you've got expert help from Laura and her team.
+Don't be afraid to try new things here, as long as you've got expert help from Katie and her team.

 4. Change your mind.

 Speaking of expert advice, nobody knows what works at the Arista better than the hotel staff and the florists, designers, photographers and DJs who regularly work there.
 Envision YOUR wedding the way YOU want - but share your ideas with the vendors you trust most to make sure what you have in mind will really fly.
 Then, between the two of you, work out the best way to get what you want.
 Maybe your first idea is your best - but maybe not.